One Nation, Under Guns…

 There’s other possibilities.
 The shooters could have a drone stationed overhead to keep tabs on where law enforcement is approaching.
-They could shoot from an ultralight circling over the school.
+They could strap pipe bombs to remote-controlled cars.
 They could kick door wedges under both sides of all external doors to prevent escape and entry…

 Let’s not have any failures of imagination here!
 No one predicted Columbine.
 No one predicted 9/11.
 We must be prepared for every possible scenario.

 In conclusion, we may be able to somewhat “harden” our schools to become dystopian compounds resembling prisons, but they would remain far from safe given the amount of firepower and body armor available to civilians.

 So, that’s schools, but what about every other “soft” target out there where people gather: Churches.
 Theaters.
 Nightclubs.
 Outdoor concerts… Office buildings, county fairgrounds, restaurants, hotel lobbies, banquet halls, malls, amusement parks, art & wine festivals, house parties, swim meets, volleyball tournaments, cheerleading competitions… The list could go on and on.

 What would the cost of “hardening” all these locations be?
 Should every building taller than three stories be equipped with metal detectors and armed security for bag checks and pat-downs?
 Would this include apartments and condominiums?
 Should every hill with a vantage point be fenced-off and monitored with surveillance cameras?
 Should civilians carry high-powered, military-style semiautomatic rifles everywhere they go?